Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Phased Array Architectures for Lunar-Orbiting Laser Power Beaming

 where $D_{\mathrm{eff,sparse+fill}}$ is set by the outer dimensions of the array and the chosen sub-aperture spacing.
 Higher $\eta_{\mathrm{main}}(F)$ directly improves $M_{\mathrm{eff}}^2$ and thus reduces $\theta_{\mathrm{sparse+fill}}$.

-\paragraph{Key Design Considerations:} \begin{itemize} \item \textit{Reduced Sidelobes Compared to Purely Sparse Layouts:} Adding sub-apertures in selected “gap” regions boosts $\eta_{\mathrm{main}}(F)$ from a few percent to the 5--20\% range, which can substantially cut sidelobe power.
+Key design considerations include the following areas: \begin{itemize} \item \textit{Reduced Sidelobes Compared to Purely Sparse Layouts:} Adding sub-apertures in selected “gap” regions boosts $\eta_{\mathrm{main}}(F)$ from a few percent to the 5--20\% range, which can substantially cut sidelobe power.
 Even modest fill-factor increases (e.g.\ from 5\% to 10\%) may prevent $M_{\mathrm{eff}}^2$ from ballooning above 10--20. \item \textit{Maintaining Large Effective Diameter:} Although fill-factor correction raises $F$, the array still remains far from a fully dense design, preserving much of the mass advantage.
 The larger synthetic diameter still potentially yields a lower diffraction‐limited divergence, provided sub-aperture phasing is well controlled. \item \textit{Phase Synchronization Complexity:} More sub-apertures and partial fill in non-uniform patterns demand intricate placement algorithms and real-time wavefront control to maintain high $\eta_{\mathrm{main}}(F)$.
 Aligning these sub-apertures can be challenging, requiring additional sensors or actuators to maintain coherence across the array. \item \textit{Thermal and Mechanical Stability:} Uneven distribution of added elements can cause local phase errors if not carefully managed with thermal control and structural precision. \end{itemize}

-\paragraph{Balancing Aperture Size and Coherence:} Sparse fill-factor-corrected arrays retain many benefits of sparse arrays—lower total sub-aperture count and potentially lighter structures—while achieving markedly improved beam quality.
-With $F=0.10$–0.20 and appropriate sparse-corrected parameters in Table~\ref{tab:pa-cal}, $\eta_{\mathrm{main}}(F)$ remains high enough to keep $M_{\mathrm{eff}}^2$ in the 2–5 range, limiting sidelobes to a manageable fraction of the total power.
+Sparse fill-factor-corrected arrays retain many benefits of sparse arrays---lower total sub-aperture count and potentially lighter structures---while achieving markedly improved beam quality.
+With $F=0.10$--0.20 and appropriate sparse-corrected parameters in Table~\ref{tab:pa-cal}, $\eta_{\mathrm{main}}(F)$ remains high enough to keep $M_{\mathrm{eff}}^2$ in the 2--5 range, limiting sidelobes to a manageable fraction of the total power.